viam-devrel/viamcodelabs/site/viamguides/src/fingerprint/fingerprint.md

    ```json
    { "capture": true }
    ```
 1. **Create fingerprint model**: Run the following command to create a model from the two captured scans.
-If the prints don't match, it will prompt to retry the second scan (capture again).
+If the prints don't match, the response message will prompt you to retry the second scan (capture again).
    ```json
    { "create_model": true }
    ```